Residential Campus Visits

 The Department of Residence Life invites current and prospective students to visit UAA’s residential campus and learn more about our inclusive, comfortable and educationally-focused community.
 Visits are offered on a regular basis on the following days and times in conjunction with Green & Gold Visits of UAA’s main campus:

-- Wednesdays at 5:30 pm directly following the 3:00 pm Green & Gold Visits
+- Wednesdays starting at 5:30 pm directly following the 2:30 pm Green & Gold Enhanced Tour

-To participate in a Green & Gold Visit of UAA’s main campus, information regarding the visits and the registration form can be found on the Admissions website.
+If you are interested in touring UAA’s main campus, information regarding Green and Gold Visits and the registration form can be found on the Admissions website.

 Residential Campus Visits begin and end in the Edward Lee Gorsuch Commons located at 3700 Sharon Gagnon Lane, Anchorage, AK 99508.
 Participants should plan on the visit lasting approximately 45 minutes.

 Interested individuals can register for a Residential Campus Visit by submitting the request form at least 2 business days prior to the scheduled visit.
 This form can be used to register for one of our regularly scheduled visits or to request a visit outside of these times.

 If there is anything we can do to enhance your experience, please do not hesitate to contact our Information Desk at 907-751-7202 or via email at firstname.lastname@example.org.

 Residential Campus Visits begin in the Edward Lee Gorsuch Commons, in the heart of UAA’s residential campus.
 Participants will be introduced to several key features of the building and many of the services available to residents:

 - Gorsuch Commons Information Desk: Our residents’ main point of contact for questions or assistance related to housing and dining.
 The Information Desk also serves as the mailroom for the residential campus and is the location where packages can be retrieved.